Email Marketing is Dead, Long Live Email MarketingTom Morkes

-As someone who relies on email marketing to make a living, this might be the kind of thing you’d think would worry me.
+As someone who relies on email marketing to make a living, this would normally concern me too.

 #1.
-I don’t get worried (I missed that lesson at mouse school)
+I tend not to get too worried about things (I missed that lesson at mouse school)

 #2.
 I don't think it matters in the long run

 If you're measuring your "success" by number of people who open your emails, you're already losing.

-That’s because “open rates” have historically been innacurate for a number of reasons I won’t get into here…
+That's because "open rates" can be inaccurate for a number of reasons I won't get into here...

 But more importantly, it's essentially a "vanity metric" -- aka, it doesn't pay the bills.

 Things like "likes", "hearts", "opens", and "pats on the back" are all vanity metrics.
 You can't trade them for bread or even crypto.

-What you should be looking for is engagement.
+What you should look for (and measure) is engagement.